How to clear your browser cache

 - Click History in the drop-down menu, and then select Clear Recent History.

-- In the Details list, make sure Cache is ticked before clicking Clear Now to finish.
+- In the History list, make sure Cache is ticked before clicking OK to finish.

 - Open Google Chrome and press CTRL + SHIFT + DELETE on your keyboard.
 This should bring up the Clear browsing data window.

-- For Obliterate the following items from, select "the beginning of time" from the drop-down menu.
+- From Time range, select "All time" from the drop-down menu.

 - Open Edge and click the three dots icon in the top right-hand corner.
 Select Settings from the list.

-- In the Settings menu, click the Choose what to clear button under "Clear browsing data".
+- Under "Clear browsing data", click the Choose what to clear button under "Clear browsing data".
 You may need to scroll down the list a bit to see it.

 - Open Safari and click the History tab in the top menu bar.